gnmaxim/multi-doc-verification-prototype/README.md

-# doc-verification-prototype
+# multi-doc-verification-prototype
-A simple document verification prototype through Ethereum testrpc, based on available tutorials
+A simple document verification prototype through Ethereum testrpc.
+Every time a new document hash is submitted, a new Smartcontract is deployed as a sort of a Certificate.